TGDivy/TGDivy/README.md

 ## 💬🌞

-> First comes the shy wish.
-Then you must have the heart to have the dream.
-Then, you work, and work.   ~ Estee Lauder
+> The trouble with the rat race is that even if you win, you're still a rat. ~ Lily Tomlin

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )